-|Less than €64||
+|Less than €500||5 days|

 |Between €500 and €1,500||10 days|

 |Between €1,500 and €3,000||20 days|

-|Greater than €635||90 days|
+|Greater than €3,000||30 days|

-Under the Criminal Justice Act 2006 the court can impose restriction on movement orders.
-This may be imposed if you are convicted of certain offences (mainly public order and assault offences) and you are sentenced to imprisonment of three months or more.
+A restriction on movement order may be imposed if you are convicted of certain offences (mainly public order and assault offences) and you are sentenced to imprisonment for three months or more.
 The Act also provides that compliance with such orders may be electronically monitored.